Acetophenone: Laboratory reagent

 Being prochiral, acetophenone is also a popular test substrate for asymmetric hydrogenation experiments.

 Drugs

 Acetophenone is used for the synthesis of many pharmaceuticals.

-A Mannich reaction with dimethylamine and formaldehyde gives β-dimethylaminopropiophenone.
-Using diethylamine instead gives the diethylamino analog.

 Natural occurrence

 Acetophenone occurs naturally in many foods including apple, cheese, apricot, banana, beef, and cauliflower.
 It is also a component of castoreum, the exudate from the castor sacs of the mature beaver.

 Pharmacology

 In the late 19th and early 20th centuries, acetophenone was used in medicine.
 It was marketed as a hypnotic and anticonvulsant under brand name Hypnone.
 The typical dosage was 0.12 to 0.3 milliliters.
 It was considered to have superior sedative effects to both paraldehyde and chloral hydrate.
 In humans, acetophenone is metabolized to benzoic acid, carbonic acid, and acetone.
 Hippuric acid occurs as an indirect metabolite and its quantity in urine may be used to confirm acetophenone exposure, although other substances, like toluene, also induce hippuric acid in urine.